-Fortunately, many sports-related injuries can be treated through nonsurgical techniques, such as rehabilitative modalities, casting, bracing, medication, and injections.
+Fortunately, many sports-related injuries can be treated through nonsurgical techniques, such as rehabilitative modalities, casting, bracing, medication, and injections, like platelet-rich plasma (PRP) injections, which are injected into soft-tissue injuries using a concentration of the body’s own cells to stimulate the natural healing process.
 Our sports medicine specialists know that a “return to play” is most often the goal of the patient, so they will turn to surgical intervention only after nonsurgical treatments have proven ineffective.

 When you are seen by a Reconstructive Orthopedics sports medicine provider, he or she will evaluate and diagnose your symptoms and work with you, as a team, to develop a personalized treatment plan to best accommodate your individual needs.